QUICK ESCAPE FROM SITE

 Lethality or risk assessments

 Legislation should mandate that the police, prosecutors, and the judiciary investigate the level of risk to domestic violence victims.
-Such assessments are vital to determining the risk of further injury to the victim, or homicide, and should play an important role in police and judicial response to each case.
+Such assessments are vital to determining the risk to the victim of further injury to the victim, or homicide, and should play an important role in police and judicial response to each case.
 (See: Duties of police, Duties of prosecutors, and Duties of judiciary sections)

-Such an assessment should include such questions, such as “Have you been choked?” or “Does he possess a firearm or other weapon and has he threatened to use it?”
+Such an assessment should include such questions, such as “Have you been choked?” and “Does he possess a firearm or other weapon and has he threatened to use it?”
 The assessment can give the legal system and the complainant/survivor important information to prepare for her safety.
-(See: Report of the Intergovernmental Expert Group Meeting to review and update the Model Strategies and Practical Measures on the Elimination of Violence against Women in the Field of Crime Prevention and Criminal Justice, Bangkok, 23-25 March 2009, Section IV, 16 (f).)
+(See: Report of the Intergovernmental Expert Group Meeting to review and update the Model Strategies and Practical Measures on the Elimination of Violence against Women in the Field of Crime Prevention and Criminal Justice, Bangkok, 23-25 March 2009, Section IV, 16 (f).

 Felony strangulation provisions